mclark/shopping-cart/README.md

 Instead of using long lived secrets and ids, the client could `POST` to a sessions resource endpoint, receive a time boxed key and id, and use them for all requests moving forward.
 These would then function as above, the difference being that they will eventually time out and become invalid.
 These could then be stored in a timed cache server side.
+This approximates how oauth tokens work for RESTful APIs, which is very out of scope for this document.

 ### Error Response Codes